-Only three-person teams may be submitted for consideration.
-Students may NOT propose a two-person team or four-person team.
-No team proposal may include two students from the same major, cannot include both an Architecture and Interior Design student.
+- Only three-person teams may be submitted for consideration.
+Two-person teams or four-person teams are not acceptable. - Teams CANNOT include two students from the same major, and cannot include both an Architecture and Interior Design student.
 Architecture students will be assigned interchangeably with Interior Design students.
-That means an acceptable three-person team will include one Industrial Design student, one Digital Design student and EITHER an Architecture OR Interior Design student.

-Every team member who wants to work in a self-selected team must submit their own separate selection form, listing the name of the potential team member(s) on their form.
+That means an acceptable three-person team will include one Industrial Design student, one Digital Design student and EITHER an Architecture OR Interior Design student. - Each team member must submit their own separate selection form, listing the name of the potential team member(s) on their form.
 NOTE: The submission of separate selection forms serves as a check that all students want to be together on the same team.
 If the information on the team selection forms are different from one another, the students will be assigned as individuals according to available space.